 - the country of origin and the destination country;

 - the transport route;

 - the way in which the waste is to be processed (removal or recycling);

 - the type of waste (is it on the green or orange list?).

 Notification of waste transport

 Before you transport waste across the border, you must conclude a contract with the recipient of the waste.
-For some types of waste, you must submit a notification to the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT).
+For some types of waste, you must notify the Human Environemnt and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT).
 If the notification is correct and complete, ILT will send it to the competent authorities abroad.
 If you have received permission for the transport from all relevant authorities, you may transport the waste.
 Whether permission is given depends on the purpose (removal or recycling) and national waste management schemes.

 For each transport, you must submit 3 transport notifications to all relevant authorities:

 - A certificate of waste material processing.